Sang Choy Bau

 diagonal slices of spring onion (garnish)

-6 leaves from baby cos lettuce
+6 leaves from small iceberg lettuce

 Place mushrooms in a small heatproof bowl, and cover with boiling water.
 Stand for 20 minutes, then drain.
 Discard the stems, and chop the caps coarsely.